Beaujolais nouveau: Production

 Beaujolais Nouveau is made from the Gamay noir à Jus blanc grape, better known simply as Gamay.
 The grapes come from the southern part of the Beaujolais AOC, grown in "stony, schistous soils" just north of Lyon.
-Both Beaujolais Nouveau and Beaujolais-Villages Nouveau are produced; the latter comes from the ~ 30 non-cru villages in the northern part of the region, and grapes from the ten Beaujolais "cru" villages / appellations are excluded.
-Nouveau's production has varied from 25% to almost 50% of the overall output in Beaujolais.
+Both Beaujolais Nouveau and Beaujolais-Villages Nouveau are produced; the latter comes from the ~ 30 non-cru villages in the northern part of the region, and grapes from the ten Beaujolais "cru" villages/appellations are excluded.
+Nouveau's production has ranged from 25% to almost 50% of Beaujolais's overall output.
 As of 2017, 2000 producers are making 27.5 million cases from 4,000 vineyards, with 40% exported from France.
 There had been a trend away from Beaujolais-Village Nouveau; there is some indication that these wines are returning.

 By law, all grapes in the region must be harvested by hand.
-The wine is made using carbonic maceration, whole berry anaerobic fermentation, which emphasizes fruit flavors without extracting bitter tannins from the grape skins.
+The wine is made using carbonic maceration, whole berry anaerobic fermentation, which emphasises fruit flavours without extracting bitter tannins from the grape skins.
 Grapes are loaded and sealed into a large (on the order of 20000 USgal) sealed container that is filled with carbon dioxide.
-Grapes gently crushed at the bottom of the container by the weight of the grapes start to ferment, emitting more CO_{2}.
+Grapes gently crushed at the bottom of the container by their own weight start to ferment, emitting more CO_{2}.
 All this carbon dioxide causes fermentation inside the uncrushed grapes (without access to oxygen, hence "anaerobic fermentation").
 The resulting wine is fresh, fruity, and very low in tannins.

-Part of the success of Beaujolais Nouveau is due to the Gamay grape – it can easily make this very straightforward wine and make more complex wines.
+Part of the success of Beaujolais Nouveau is due to the Gamay grape – it can easily make this very straightforward wine, and make more complex wines.
 Most other red wine grapes would not easily make nouveau-style wines."

-The wine is marketed to be drunk in November, only a few months after the grapes were on the vines, and logistics to ship so much wine quickly are a significant challenge.
-Means of transport have included elephant, Concorde, balloon, rickshaw, helicopter, private jet, military jet, and Boeing 747.
+The wine is marketed for drinking in November, only a few months after the grapes were on the vines, and the logistics of shipping so much wine quickly are a significant challenge.
+Means of transport have included: elephant, Concorde, balloon, rickshaw, helicopter, private jet, military jet, and Boeing 747.
 Multiple air shipping companies even have online articles about how they arrange the nouveau air shipments, and the announcement of when the nouveau may be released from the EU is an annual headline.

+In 2004, Japan was the leading importer of Beaujolais nouveau, purchasing 12.5 million bottles.
+Japan thus surpassed Germany, which imported 4.5 million bottles that year.
+By 2005, Beaujolais nouveau was sold in 150 countries.

+In 2024, 14.3 million bottles of Beaujolais nouveau were sold worldwide, including 9 million in France, representing of the Beaujolais vineyards' total production.